Internship - WHO Global Internship 2018 – abroadship.org

 You have not previously participated in WHO’s Internship Programme.

 Abroadship.org is a centre of learning through mobility.
-Abroadship focuses on youth and particularly British youth to enhance their opportunities abroad and travel lean.
-Abroadship is a non-profit and non-government initiative, officially registered under a Subtiluship community interest company (see the details below) in London, UK.
+Abroadship focuses on global youth to enhance their opportunities abroad and travel lean.
+Abroadship is a non-profit initiative from London, United Kingdom.

 Our desire and mission is to encourage you to become world’s citizen with tolerance, sympathy and empathy towards different cultures, with understanding and appreciation of environment, with knowledge of interdependence, connection and benefits of collaboration.

 We strive to create tools, provide information, organize events, training courses, exchange programs and in all ways possible enhance benefiting from being abroad.
 We want you to be more abroad-intelligent.